lalegulvolkan4-tech/lalegulvolkan4-tech/README.md

-# Hi there 👋 I'm a Psychotherapist → HR Professional → Full Stack Developer (in progress)
+# Hi there 👋 I'm a Psychotherapist → HR Professional → Full Stack Developer

 ## 👨‍💻 About Me